 Adrenaline is a hormone secreted when a person is frightened or mentally disturbed.
-When Adrenaline reaches heart, heartbeat will increase to increase blood supply to our muscles.
+When Adrenaline reaches the heart, heartbeat will increase to increase blood supply to our muscles.
 Adrenaline also increases the breathing rate because of contraction of diaphragm and the rib muscles.
 Adrenaline rush also increases blood pressure and allows entry of more glucose into blood.
-These altogether occurs when our body respond to secretion of adrenaline into our blood.
+All these occur when our body responds to the secretion of adrenaline into our blood.

 4. Why are some patients of diabetes treated by giving injections of insulin?
-Solution:

-Diabetes is a condition where insulin hormone is produced less or stopped by pancreatic cells of a person.
+Diabetes is a condition where the pancreatic cells of a person stops producing or reduces the production of insulin hormone.
 Insulin regulates blood glucose by converting extra glucose to glycogen.
-When insulin is not produced adequately person blood glucose level which leads to adverse effects.
-In order to maintain the insulin and blood glucose level diabetes patients are treated with injections of insulin.
+When insulin is not produced adequately, a person's blood glucose level is affected and this leads to adverse effects.
+In order to maintain the insulin and blood glucose levels, diabetes patients are treated with injections of insulin.

-EXERCISE QUESTIONS

-Which of the following is a plant hormone?
+1. Which of the following is a plant hormone?

+Exercise Questions

 (a) Insulin

-(b) Thyroxin

-(c) Oestrogen
+(b) Thyroxin(c) Oestrogen

-(d) Cytokinin

-Solution:
+NCERT Solutions for Class 10 Science Chapter 7 Control and Coordination

+Page Number: 126

-Answer is d) cytokinin.
+(d) Cytokinin Solution: Answer is d) cytokinin.
 Cytokinin is a plant hormone whereas Insulin, Thyroxin, Oestrogen are the hormones produced by animals.

-2. The gap between two neurons is called a

-(a) Dendrite.

-(b) Synapse.

-(c) Axon.

-(d) Impulse.

-Solution:

-Answer is (b) Synapse

-Dendrite is a short branched extension of a nerve cell, along which impulses received from other cells at synapses are transmitted to the cell body.
+2. The gap between two neurons is called a (a) Dendrite. (b) Synapse. (c) Axon. (d) Impulse.
+Solution: Answer is (b) Synapse Dendrite is a short branched extension of a nerve cell, along which impulses received from other cells at synapses are transmitted to the cell body.
 An axon or nerve fiber is a long, slender projection of a nerve cell or neuron in vertebrates that typically conducts electrical impulses known as action potentials away from the nerve cell body.
 The function of the axon is to transmit information to different neurons, muscles, and glands.

-Impulse an electrical signal that travels along axon.

-3. The brain is responsible for (a) Thinking.

-- (b) Regulating the heartbeat.

-- (c) Balancing the body.

-- (d) all of the above.

-Solution:

-Answer is (d) all the above

-Brain is responsible for thinking, brain regulates the heartbeat, and it balance the body.
+Impulse is an electrical signal that travels along axon.
+3. The brain is responsible for (a) Thinking. (b) Regulating the heartbeat. (c) Balancing the body. (d) all of the above.
+Solution: Answer is (d) all the above Brain is responsible for thinking, brain regulates the heartbeat, and it balance the body.

 4. What is the function of receptors in our body?
 Think of situations where receptors do not work properly.
 What problems are likely to arise?
-Solution:

-Receptors are present throughout our body mainly sense organs.
-Receptors collect the information about changes that happen around us and send the signal to information to brain which render effector mechanism against the change.
+Receptors are present throughout our body - mainly in sense organs.
+Receptors collect the information about changes that happen around us and send the signal/information to the brain which responds to the change detected.
 When receptors do not work properly, the environmental stimuli are not able to create nerve impulses and body does not respond.

 5. Draw the structure of a neuron and explain its function.
-Solution: